c4arl0s/13Plumbing/README.md

 Add .gitignore file
 ```

-This will output the exact same information as our original **git cat-file commit HEAD**.
-It seems that both the **master branch** and **HEAD** are simply references to a commit object.
+This will output the exact same information as our original git cat-file commit HEAD. **It seems that both the master branch and HEAD are simply references to a commit object**.

-Using a text editor, open up the **.git/refs/heads/master** file.
-You should find the commit checksum of the most recent commit, which you can view with **git log -n 1**.
+Using a text editor, open up the .git/refs/heads/master file.
+You should find the commit checksum of the most recent commit, which you can view with git log -n 1.

 ```console
 Mon Jul 20 ~/iOS/RysGitTutorialRepository